pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

             # save
             if rank == 0:
                 print(f"--> entering save model state...")

+            # FullStateDictConfig can be specified, allowing the state_dict to be populated on rank 0 only and offloaded to the CPU.
             save_policy = FullStateDictConfig(offload_to_cpu=True, rank0_only=True)
             with FSDP.state_dict_type(
                 model, StateDictType.FULL_STATE_DICT, save_policy